HicaroD/INIp/README.md

 # INIp
-An INI parser library written in Rust.
+:pencil: An INI parser library written in Rust.

 ## Features